sgumirov/avd-docker/README.md

-# Android Emulator in Docker to use with automated tests
+# Android Emulator in Docker to use with instrumented tests

 ADB ports: 5565, 5564.
 Autodiscovered by adb, no setup needed.
 VNC/http port: 6080, open with browser.
 Warning: no auth!
 Do not expose unintentionally.